ubc-library-rc/gis-with-R/README.md

-# gis-intro-python
+# gis-intro-r
-Introduction to Geospatial Data Analysis with Python
+Introduction to Geospatial Data Analysis with R